Cosmological singularity as an informational seed for Everything: Conclusions and Discussion

 To summarize, we considered an illustrative example within a comparatively simple approach illustrating how the information about ``Everything" could be stored at the singularity.
 We demonstrated that the momentum wave packet could be defined at the cosmological singularity so that: 1) some amount of matter can be ``placed" at the singularity, and, thereby, 2) some information can be encoded into it.
-It is not a creation of the particles from vacuum \cite{Par69,SexUrb69,ZelSta71,frol}, which is widely considered at 1960th.
-This phenomenon produces very low amount of matter for the power-law of universe expansion including the linear expansion in cosmic time \cite{nl}.
+It is not creating the particles from vacuum \cite{Par69,SexUrb69,ZelSta71,frol}, which is widely considered at 1960th.
+This phenomenon produces a very low amount of matter for the power-law of universe expansion, including the linear expansion in cosmic time \cite{nl}.
 On the other hand, a vacuum could be defined only after the moment when the field oscillators begin to oscillate, which is relatively far from the singularity.
 In contrast, in the approach considered, it seems evident that one could place any amount of matter and information into the singularity.

 In the second section, the pure Heisenberg picture was considered in which a Heisenberg operator evolves under some time-independent state.
-This state has been constructed (or "enumerated") in terms of the momentums operators existing at the singularity.
-It allows claiming that the state is set at the singularity and determines the matter and informational content of the universe.
+This state has been constructed (or "enumerated") in terms of momentum operators existing at the singularity.
+It allows claiming that the state is set at the singularity and determines the universe's matter and informational content.

-The quasi-Heisenberg picture of the third section is more drastic because the hyperplane $a=0$, figuring in the definition of the mean values, points that a state is set directly at the singularity.
+The quasi-Heisenberg picture of the third section is more drastic because the hyperplane $a=0$, figuring in the mean values' definition, points that a state is set directly at the singularity.
 It occurs that both formalisms are equivalent in the framework of the simplified model defined on the classical background.
-In the general quasi-Heisenberg picture of quantum gravity, the quantum state would be set at the singularity inevitably due to the hyperplane $a=0$ in the Klien-Gordon scalar product.
+In the general quasi-Heisenberg picture of quantum gravity, the quantum state would inevitably be set at the singularity due to the hyperplane $a=0$ in the Klein-Gordon scalar product.